Best Fishing Kayaks Under $500 - 2020 Buyers Guide

 Pros: These kayaks protect the lower half of your body from the elements (wind and water) so they are considerably warmer than the sit on top style kayaks.
 If you plan on using your kayak in areas with cold water, windy conditions or throughout the winter months then maybe a sit in kayak is the right choice for you.

 These Kayaks also have a lower center of gravity than other kayaks keeping you more balanced in rough and choppy water.

 Cons: If you do happen to flip a sit in kayak it is considerably harder to empty the kayak and get it the right way up again.
-If you do decide to go with a sit in kayak you should practice escaping from the kayak once it has rolled over and also how to roll it back up from the seated position if you are able to.
+If you do decide to go with a sit in kayak you should practice escaping from the kayak once it has rolled over and also how to roll it back up either from outside the kayak or from a seated position if you are able to do so.
 Standing on a sit in kayak to fish can also be more difficult as you have less room to move and the edge of the seating area can act as a trip hazard.

 Sit-On kayaks are kayaks with a solid hull that you sit on top of while you are using them.
 This style of kayak has become the most common for fishing kayaks as they are generally more versatile and easier to use than the other types.